Current Officers and other members of the Board of Directors of the San Francisco Bay Area Jewish Genealogical Society:

 Jeremy Frankel |

 Jeremy's foray into his family genealogy began during the 2nd night of Passover 1985 when his maternal grandfather asked him what he knew about the Levy family.
 After making some inroads, real life and work intervened and the project was placed on a back-burner until the arrival of the internet and online databases.
 Jeremy's work in England as a cartographer for 14 years brought together two passions, history and geography.
 This helped enormously when studying families and migration patterns.
-Thirty-five years later and the tree is burgeoning with 7000+ people. |
+Over forty years later and the tree is burgeoning with 15,000+ people. |

 Dana Kurtz |